jonathan-odonnell/milestone-project-3/README.md

 5. As a customer, I want to be able to view product information and read reviews for each product.
 6. As a customer, I want to be able to sign in to my account or sign up for an account if I don't already have one.
 7. As a customer, I want to be able to write reviews of products.
-8. As a customer, I want to be able to easily access my reviews.
-9. As a customer, I want to be able to edit and delete my reviews.
+8. As a customer, I want to be able to edit and delete my reviews.
-10. As a site owner, I want to be able to add, edit and delete products.
+9. As a site owner, I want to be able to add, edit and delete products.
-11. As a customer, I want to be able to contact the organisation to get answers to any questions I may have.
+10. As a customer, I want to be able to contact the organisation to get answers to any questions I may have.
-12. As a customer, I want to be able to find the organisation's social media links.
+11. As a customer, I want to be able to find the organisation's social media links.

 ### Design